Skip to content

 $ vertex build

 Success!
-Built 1 class(es) to force-app/main/default/classes/
+Built 1 class(es) to /path/to/my-project/force-app/main/vertex/classes

 $ sf project deploy start --target-org <alias>